polkadot-fellows/RFCs/text/0033-corejam-system-chain-evm-l2s.md

 #### Availability

 Once the Work Report of a Work Package is Reported on-chain, the Work Package itself must be made *Available* through the off-chain Availability Protocol, which ensures that any dispute over the correctness of the Work Report can be easily objectively judged by all validators.
 Being off-chain this is _not_ block-synchronized and any given Work Package may take one or more blocks to be made Available or may even fail.

 Only once a Work Report's Work Package is made Available the processing continue with the next steps of Joining and Accumulation.
-Ordering requirements of Work Packages may also affect this variable latency and this is discussed later in the section **Work Package Ordering**.
+We will follow RFC #31's soft-ordering.

 #### Gas Provisioning